-Ariana Grande wants to 'bring light'
+What we learned from Ariana's Fallon interview

 "I just wanted to say thank you so much for coming on the show and for being strong and for entertaining and for showing up and going back to Manchester and doing a benefit.
 I thought that was awesome of you.
 I just think you're so strong and so cool."

-Ariana looked like she was welling up and just replied: "Thanks.
+Ariana started welling up and just replied: "Thanks.
 Thank you."

 Fallon then quoted part of a message the singer wrote in the days after the attack: "We won't let hate win.
 Our response to this violence must be to come closer together, to help each other, to love more, to sing louder, and to live more kindly and generously than we did before."